etclabscore/eserialize-website/README.md

 # ESerialize Website

-This goal if this site is to provide an easy interface to serialize and deserialize data for the Ethereum Stack.
+This goal of this site is to provide an easy interface to serialize and deserialize data for the Ethereum Stack.

 It is based on [etclabscore/eserialize](https://github.com/etclabscore/eserialize).